InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 - uplevelling the community,
 - advocating the communities needs.

-We will also explore the path of becoming a TC in the end of this article.
+We will cover these responsibilities in the following segments.
+In addition to this, we will also explore the path of becoming a TC in the end of this article.

 ## Ensuring Product Quality